Yen under pressure, major chart levels tested

 Supporting the dollar was news Moody's had changed the U.S. sovereign outlook to stable from negative and affirmed its triple-A rating, removing the threat of a downgrade.

-Data on jobless claims and the Philly Fed manufacturing survey was also upbeat, enough to lift 10-year Treasury yields around 4 basis points to 2.53 percent.
+Data on jobless claims and the Philly Fed manufacturing survey was also upbeat <TOP/CEN>, enough to lift 10-year Treasury yields around 4 basis points to 2.53 percent.

 Finishing his likely last appearance before Congress, Fed Chairman Bernanke said the run of economic news had been mixed and it was too early to say when it might start tapering its asset buying.